tofuoverdose/devops-for-programmers-project-74/README.md

 Push to branch `main` triggers the pipeline that builds and publishes the new `latest` docker image.

 ## Setup servers
+First obtain an ansible-value password and put it in `.vault_pass`.

 Run `make ans-play` to provision servers.